 All temptations are under God’s control and personal involvement.
 Spiritual failure is avoidable.
 We face financial difficulty, but God is faithful.
 We are hospitalized, but God is faithful.
 God is faithful, no matter what happens to me.
 Sunshine or rain, peace or pain, God is faithful.
 God is faithful to His Word.
 He will never let us down if we belong to Him.
 God will send us into the fire, but He will bring us through.
 That is where our faith comes in.
 Whatever our trouble, whatever our trial, He will see us through it because of His immutable character.

 who will not allow you to be tempted beyond what you are able,

-God personally intervenes by His providence, and will not allow us to be tempted beyond what we are able to handle.
-The point is not that the Christian can reach a point of sinlessness, but that God knows how much pressure we can take.
+God personally intervenes by His providence and will not allow us to be tempted beyond what we can handle.
+The point is not that the Christian can reach a point of sinlessness, but God knows how much pressure we can take.
 He knows the straw that breaks the camel’s back.
 God will stretch us spiritually but not beyond our ability to bear it.
 Temptation is an opportunity to grow in our faith.

 but with the temptation will also make the way of escape,

 In God’s providence, He personally makes a way of escape from temptation so that the Christian does not have to fall into sin.
 God specially designs a way of escape.
 The definite article” the” before both “temptation” and “way of escape” points to a particular escape.
 However, if we intentionally put ourselves in the way of temptation, then we put God to the test – and this is sin.
 But for every temptation allowed by God, He provides an answer.
 It’s like taking a test with the answers in the back!
 We draw enough grace for each situation.

 that you may be able to bear it.